Density and non-density of $C^\infty_c \hookrightarrow W^{k,p}$ on complete manifolds with curvature bounds: Density when

 Let us now move to the proof of our density result. \begin{proof}[Proof of Theorem \ref{teo_higher}] In our assumptions, we know by \cite[Corollary 5.2]{IRV-HO} that there exists a sequence of cut-off functions $\left\{\chi_{n}\right\}\subset C_{c}^{\infty}(M)$, and a constant $C>0$ independent of $n$ such that,

+where $r$ is the distance from $o$.
 These cut-off functions were called in \cite{IRV-HO} $k$-th order rough Laplacian cut-offs.
 It is important to note that the fact that we are asking only for a control on the trace of the $k$-th covariant derivative of the cut-offs (which suffices for our scope) reflects on the weakness of the assumptions we are asking for.
 Indeed, we are demanding a control on the curvature up to a smaller order than usual (case $p>2$).

 Since smooth functions are dense in $W^{k,p}(M)$, to prove the density result it is sufficient to consider $f\in C^{\infty}(M)\cap W^{k,p}(M)$; see for instance \cite{GGP-AccFinn}.
 We want to prove that $\chi_{n}f$ converges to $f$ in $W^{k,p}(M)$.
 The lower order terms